BYODKM/HTML6/src/assets/sprites/README.md

 ## Limitations

-- Image fileName will be used by className.
-Must not be same name.
+- File name will be used by class name.
+Must not be the same name.
 - @2x images must not have a "@2x" suffix.
 Use "-2x" or "_2x" instead.